MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

        Open `index.html` in the editing tab
     :::image-end:::

 1. Add `style="background-color: aliceblue;"` to your `<nav>`.
 In the code block below, the fourth line of code is the one you need to change.
-The rest is just there, so you are able to ensure that you are putting the new code in the right place.
+The rest is here to ensure you are putting the code in the right place.

     ```html
     <header>